emmethalm/tuneAI/README.md

 # autofinetune
+Fine tune an OpenAI model in one command line.

 AutoFineTune is an open-source project aimed at providing an effortless way to fine-tune OpenAI models using YouTube video transcripts or text input.
 The project automates the process of transcript cleaning, prompt-completion pair generation, and training, making it easier to refine AI models for specific tasks.

 *Features*